Iceland's Only Serial Killer - the Bloody Story of the Homicidal Axlar-Björn

 Have you ever heard about the notorious murderer Axlar-Björn - Iceland's only serial killer?

-This mad person murdered around 9-18 people, that we know of, especially wanderers and people travelling in the vicinity of his farm, Öxl on the south-side of the Snæfellsnes peninsula in West-Iceland, and robbed them of their possessions.
+In this travel-blog I am going to tell you about this mad person who murdered around 9-18 people, that we know of, especially wanderers and people travelling in the vicinity of his farm, Öxl on the south-side of the Snæfellsnes peninsula in West-Iceland, and robbed them of their possessions.
 He then threw the bodies into a pond, Íglutjörn, close by.

 More human remains were found in the lava, but Axlar-Björn apparently claimed that he had found them dead on his land.

 According to Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason then Axlar-Björn killed many of his victims with an axe which he had found under a rock on Mt.
 Axlarhyrna above his farm.

 He had had a dream about the location of this axe when a stranger appeared to him in his dream and told him to fetch this axe, which would make him noted (it sure made him infamous, so the dream came true - RHR).
 The axe apparently was of the nature that when holding it Axlar-Björn went into a killer mode.

 The stranger in the dream had also offered Axlar-Björn cut up meat on a plate.
 Axlar-Björn ate 18 pieces of meat and thought that one was more delicious than the other, but he got nauseous at the sight of the 19th piece and stopped eating.
 This was a foretoken of the 18 people Axlar-Björn was later to kill.